danielfdickinson/debian-bare-metal-cloud-init-dfd/README.md

 # DFD Debian Bare Metal Cloud-Init

+## ARCHIVED

+Updated versions will be on Gitlab at <https://gitlab.com/danielfdickinson/debian-bare-metal-cloud-init>.

+## Preface

 Daniel F. Dickinson's Cloud-Init deployment for a bare-metal host for a 'personal infrastructure'.
 This repository provides the base configuration upon which Ansible will build.